nxtloveev3/Chemistry-Murder-Mystery/README.md

 # Chemistry-Murder-Mystery
-Solve the mystery while learning some chemistry
+Hello there!
+Are you ready to solve a murder using your chemistry knowledge?
+Well, this is the perfect game for you.
+You can solve the mystery while learning some chemistry such as drawing Lewis Dot Structure!
+Get ready detective, we are all counting on you.

 # Dependencies
 1. Python 3.7 (https://www.python.org/downloads/)